Consumer Medicine Information

 Things you must do

-It is critical to keep all of your appointments with your doctor so your progress with NOVATIN therapy can be monitored regularly.
+Keep all of your doctor’s appointments so your progress can be checked.

 Things you must not do